Is it legal for a non-government entity to issue these notices?

 No. If you feel that you received the demand for payment letter in error, contact the Revenue Division and we will work to verify the identity of the vehicle for you.

 In the private lots the placard grants the privilege of parking in the reserved spaces, but does not grant free parking.
-The registered operators have been adding stickers to the blue signs that say “Permit holder responsible for payment” to help clarify any misunderstanding.
+The registered operators add stickers to the blue signs that say “Permit holder responsible for payment” to help clarify any misunderstanding.

-The operator must void the penalty if the parker or registered owner provides evidence within 30 days of issuance of the penalty notice that the parking fee payment was made at the time the vehicle was parked at the facility or that the parker was authorized to park.
-Contact the registered operator that issued the parking penalty notice for instructions on how to submit your valid proof of payment.
+The operator must void the penalty if the parker or registered owner provides evidence within 30 days of the issuance of the penalty notice that the parking fee payment was made at the time the vehicle was parked at the facility.
+Be sure to keep the original proof of payment.

-You may file a complaint any time up to 90 days from the date of the first mailed penalty payment letter.
+You may file a complaint any time up to 90 days from the mailing date of the first penalty payment letter.